Lucodivo/NoopScenes/README.md

 The spirit of the creation of this project is to experiment with creating 3D scenes while attempting to play outside of the OOP mindset where I have control.
 This is not due to a belief that objects or classes are bad, but as an attempt to not limit my thought process to a single way of creating software.
+It is about personal experimentation and investigation.
 In the future, I ideally use classes for things I know they are wonderful at and use a better tool for things they aren't.
+At the time of starting this project I feel fairly tied down to the OOP way of thinking.

 ### Building
 1) Cloning the project will include most dependencies: [glm](https://github.com/g-truc/glm), [tinygltf](https://github.com/syoyo/tinygltf), [stb](https://github.com/nothings/stb), [glad](https://github.com/Dav1dde/glad), [json](https://github.com/nlohmann/json#examples)